[EURO-Discuss] PROBLEM: VOTE CREDENTIALS: EURALO Secretariat

 > I can confirm that when the Board discussed the next steps forward,

-> that the "none of the above" selection would be removed.
+> and that the "none of the above" selection would be removed.

-candidates with the most votes.
-No, it's NOT OK to change the voting
+with the most votes.
+No, it's NOT OK to change the voting system.
+In a

-system.
-In a second round it's common practice that the candidate with
+second round it's common practice that the candidate with the most votes

-the most votes wins.
-In a second round there is no absolute majority
+wins.
+In a second round there is no absolute majority vote needed.

 >> On this base the voting system and the voting results can not be